neilmca/newsapp-code-challenge-temp/README.md

  https://github.com/neilmca/newsapp-code-challenge-temp/blob/master/expected-output.json

-Note: As per REQ5 above it is acceptable for the sequence of "story" items to vary from the example above since their order in relation to each other is unimportant.
+Note: As per REQ5 above it is acceptable for the sequence of *story* items to vary from the example above since their order in relation to each other is unimportant.

 ## Data Source APIs
 ### Data Feed API